The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 | AST | ![icon](https://xivapi.com/i/013000/013245_hr1.png)                                                                                                                                    | Divination       | 6% damage increase <br>20s duration               | 120s     |
 | AST | Various                                                                                                                                                                                | Cards            | Target gets 6% damage increase <br>15s duration  | 60s      |

-## Breaking a pre-pull TBN on any boss
+## Breaking a pre-pull The Blackest Night on any boss

+In some fights, the boss' auto-attacks are too weak to break The Blackest Night (TBN) used at -3s in the opener.
+In many cases, you can leave TBN out of the opener with no loss, and just delay the last Edge of Shadow in the opener until you have enough MP.

-For some fights, the -3s TBN in the opener won't pop and grant you a Dark Arts proc, due to the boss's auto attacks being too weak.
-Normally, this is completely fine, and in most cases doesn't affect your damage at all.
-However, if you want to ensure you get the Dark Arts proc for even bosses with weak auto attacks, you can make a separate gear set with lower Vitality to apply your TBN, and switch back to your normal gear set after application.
-This will make the TBN's shield be relative to the gear you had on when you applied it, not the gear you switch to afterwards.
-This is an extremely minor DPS gain on average, so this is only recommended for optimization, not progression.
+However, if you want to ensure that you get Dark Arts at the beginning of the fight even for bosses with weak auto-attacks, you can make a separate gear set with lower Vitality to apply your TBN, and switch back to your normal gear set after application.
+Since TBN's shield scales with your max HP at the time of cast, this will make the shield smaller, allowing it to break more easily.

+This is a very minor DPS gain on average, and so is only recommended for optimization, not for progression.

 To do this, do the following:
 1. Switch into a gear set with lower Vitality (e.g. your current gear with some of the pieces taken off)